 A room heater with variable wattage knob

 Many room heaters have a variable wattage knob using which wattage can be adjusted.
-As we discussed earlier, higher the wattage, more will be the heat from the heater and larger the reach of the same.
+As we discussed earlier, higher the wattage, more will be the heat from the heater and the larger the reach of the same.
 So if knob is kept at higher number the room will heat faster and will heat more, but the electricity consumption will also be more as compared to lower knob setting.
-So to save electricity it is better to keep room heater at as low settings as possible.
-Keeping it close to the people sleeping can help reducing the wattage (just make sure that the distance is safe and no one gets burnt).
+So to save electricity it is better to keep a room heater at as low settings as possible.
+Keeping it close to the people sleeping can help to reduce the wattage (just make sure that the distance is safe and no one gets burnt).

-For room heaters it is always better to buy one with thermostat as it keeps temperature in control and reduces excess electricity consumption.
+For room heaters it is always better to buy one with thermostat as it keeps the temperature in control and reduces excess electricity consumption.
 It also makes sure that the environment is comfortable for humans to sleep.
 Also it is important to keep the right insulation in the room to keep the electricity bills for heating in control.

 Abhishek Jain is an Alumnus of IIT Bombay with almost 10 years of experience in corporate before starting Bijli Bachao in 2012.
 His passion for solving problems moved him towards Energy Sector and he is keen to learn about customer behavior towards Energy and find ways to influence the same towards Sustainability.
 More from this author.